 Description of Entity: Central State University Foundation is an Ohio nonprofit corporation and exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 Central State University Foundation was formed to receive contributions, which are to be used to support the educational undertakings of Central State University (the "University").
+The Foundation is a component unit of the University.
 Marauder, an Ohio limited liability corporation, was formed to develop property for the use of Central State University.
 The property developed (residence halls) are rented to Central State University students.
 The financial operations of Marauder Development, LLC, which maintains a fiscal year end of August 31, have been consolidated within these financial statements.
 Marauder West, LLC, an Ohio limited liability corporation, was formed to develop property for the use of Central State University.
 The financial operations of Marauder West, LLC, which maintains a fiscal year end of June 30 have been consolidated within these financial statements.
 All significant intercompany accounts and transactions have been eliminated.